KirilTan/PostgreSQL-05-2024/README.md

 # PostgreSQL-05-2024

 Welcome to my repository! \
-It holds all of my work and assignments completed throughout the Python OOP course.
+It holds all of my work and assignments completed throughout the PostgreSQL course.

 ## Course Information